Kabbalah, Theosophy or Hermetic Cross

 The cross we've made up for this page includes a few popular features:

-It has a Celtic cross form, favoured by New Agers, since it incorporates a circle, an ancient and universal symbol of unity, infinity and everlasting life.
+- Celtic cross form, favoured by New Agers, since it incorporates a circle, an ancient and universal symbol of unity, infinity and everlasting life.
 To pagans it represents Mother Earth and the feminine.
-To Gnostics it represents the "world serpent" (Ouroboros) forming a circle as it eats its own tail3.
-A snake sheds its skin, symbolizing rebirth.
+To Gnostics it represents the "world serpent" (Ouroboros) forming a circle as it eats its own tail.
 The circle also represents the sun, considered supremely important for millennia and associated with many deities, including Horus and Amun-Ra.

 Other embedded symbols are optional, including:

-The Astrological glyphs represent the band of twelve constellations that encircle earth and hold the keys of fate.
-Just how, or why, lumps of rock should or could, effect the fate of life on other planets is beyond belief for most people these days, but there are still plenty of fortune tellers in business so perhaps there is something behind it all.4
+- Astrological glyphs represent the band of twelve constellations that encircle earth and hold the keys of fate.
+Just how, or why, lumps of rock should or could, effect the fate of life on other planets is beyond belief for most people these days, but there are still plenty of fortune tellers in business so perhaps there is something behind it all.

-The Square and Set of Compasses, tools of the architect and Freemason symbols dating from the Middle Ages.
-Masons are taught these measuring instruments represent judgement and discernment.
+- The Square and Set of Compasses are tools of the architect and mason, symbols dating from the Middle Ages.
+Freemasons understand these measuring instruments represent judgement and discernment.

-The Ankh; steeped in pre-Abrahamic religious thought and representing eternal life.
-Like the Celtic Cross, ancient, pre-Christian, and full of profound meaning.
+- The Ankh; steeped in pre-Abrahamic religious thought and representing eternal life.
+As with the Celtic Cross, it is ancient, pre-Christian, and full of profound meaning.
 (See Ankh Cross)

-Just the presence of the Yin-Yang manages to introduce Eastern mysticism into the cross.
+- Just the presence of the Yin-Yang manages to introduce Eastern mysticism into the cross.
 The Yin-Yang symbolizes equilibrium and balance twixt the spiritual and physical.
-Like the Balance Scales also shown in our figure (top, right), it reminds us of the goal to strive for harmony between all opposites5: light/dark, male/female, etc.
+Like the Balance Scales also shown in the upper-right part of our figure above, it reminds us of the goal to strive for harmony between all opposites: light/dark, male/female, etc.

-Other symbols might include a Crescent Moon: Pagans tell us that an aging goddess is the polarity of the universe and the Crescent Moon is a symbol of this goddess7.
+- Other symbols might include a Crescent Moon: Pagans tell us that an aging goddess is the polarity of the universe and the Crescent Moon is a symbol of this goddess.

 Conspicuously absent from this diagram is a Tree of Life.
 This does not pretend to describe God, since for Kabbalists, the nature of God cannot be known.